Formula to Calculate Financial Leverage

 So from the above calculation, the financial leverage value will be: 2.5

-Financial leverage equation helps a company to enhance earning and for tax treatment to reduce the net cost of borrowing as interest expense is tax deductible.
-There are below highlight of financial leverage equation.
+Financial leverage helps a company to enhance earning and for tax treatment to reduce the net cost of borrowing as interest expense is tax-deductible.
+There are below a highlight of financial leverage.

-- If a value of financial leverage is higher the more is the usage of debt which also leads to increase in expense of company in terms of processing fees and interest paid on it which may affect EPS and profitability of a company.
+- If the value of financial leverage is higher, the more is the usage of debt, which also leads to an increase in the expense of the company in terms of processing fees and interest paid on it, which may affect the EPSEPSEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
+It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
+The higher the earnings per share (EPS), the more profitable the company is. and profitability of a company.

-- Whereas if the value of financial leverage is low that means a company is issuing a lot of equity and financial securities to raise the fund for business growth at the same time risk is also increasing as risk on market is high and the market is too volatile.
+- Whereas if the value of financial leverage is low, that means a company is issuing a lot of equity and financial securities to raise the fund for business growth.
+At the same time, the risk is also increasing as the risk-on market is high, and the market is too volatile.

-- Financial leverage equation helps the investor to know creditability of company and risk involved in term of a monetary transaction.
+- Financial leverage helps the investor to know the creditability of the company and the risk involved in terms of a monetary transaction.
 And helps to know the return on investment and helps to calculate potential returns.

-With help of above-given Balance sheet, we have gathered below information.
+With the help of the above-given Balance sheet, we have gathered the below information.